Admissions

 5. Completed ADA form

-8. Transcripts for any classes taken outside of TX State University or have not been transferred into TX State University and available on your Degree Audit.
+8. Transcripts for classes taken outside of TX State University and have not been transferred into TX State University or are not viewable on your Degree Audit.

 How to submit admission application and video:

-Mail your completed application and flash drive of your video to the address noted below.
+• Mail your completed application and flash drive of your video to the address noted below.
+(Highly recommend sending with tracking and well before the deadline.)

 Department of Respiratory Care